 For anyone whos interested, there is a tool called firmwalker, which can automatically analyze the file system and extract important files.
 Personally, I don't think it is particularly easy to use.
 But I'm also not the brightest crayon in the box.
 Also I know you can use FAT instead of QEMU but its bad for reverse engineering IMHO.

 This is something I personally like to do to make sure I don't mess up down the line.
-I think its good practice to got to identify what arch we've got as this will impact how we emulate this router.
-As seen below It's MIPS little endian.
+I think its good practice to identify what arch we've got as this will impact how we emulate this router.
+As seen below we've got MIPS little endian.

-Another thing that is important to understand is how the app spawns and generally initiates itself.
+Another important thing to understand is how the app spawns and generally initiates itself.
 Most of this information pertaining to this is typically located in

 /etc/init.d for products such as routers.

 We're attempting to emulate a router that is administered through a local web UI.
-Therefore, there must be a webserver.
+Therefore, there must be some type of webserver.
 For this product, its instantiation can be found in

 In this case, it's a web server running lighttp and the command below is how the router spawns it.